javadevil1982/AID-Chaos/README.md

 Each attribute includes an extensive trigger word list (both single words and multi-word phrases) that the system uses to automatically detect which stat should be tested.

-You can attribute trigger words or add own attributes in your copy of the library souce code (search for ```static getDefaultAttributes()```).
+You can modify attribute trigger words or add own attributes in your copy of the library source code (search for `static getDefaultAttributes()`).
 Therefore, it is not necessary to use the 5 default attributes.

 ### 2. Detection Logic